ssilva22/react-native-app/README.md

     expo start
    ```

-  - Note: After running expo start you will see a page like the one below .
+   Note: After running expo start you will see a page like the one below .
 If you want to run it in your phone download the Expo App on the Play Store
-  - or Expo Go for Apple and scan the QR code with your phone and the project will be open automatically, you can also run it on the browser
+   or Expo Go for Apple and scan the QR code with your phone and the project will be open automatically.
+You can also run it on the browser
-  -  by clicking "Run in Web browser" if that works better for you.
+    by clicking "Run in Web browser" if that works better for you.

 ## Contributing